kenatiod/MUT/Understanding Machine Understanding.md

 Looking back, it's clear that the MUT represents a significant leap forward in how humans conceptualize and assess machine understanding.
 By moving beyond narrow, task-specific benchmarks and probing a wide range of cognitive capabilities - from language comprehension and reasoning to social intelligence and metacognition - the MUT offers a more holistic and rigorous approach to evaluating the depth and flexibility of AI systems.

 The potential implications of this work are profound.
 Not only could the MUT help drive more cognitively-grounded approaches to AI development, but it could also reshape the very nature of human-AI interaction.
-By focusing on understanding as the core metric of intelligence, rather than mere task performance, the MUT points the way towards AI systems that are not just powerful tools, but genuine intellectual partners.
+By focusing on understanding as the core metric of intelligence, rather than mere task performance, or nebulous subjectivity, the MUT points the way towards AI systems that are not just powerful tools, but genuine intellectual partners.

 Of course, the MUT is not a silver bullet.
 As Alice, Bob, and Claude would be the first to acknowledge, it is a starting point for further exploration, not a definitive solution.
 There are still many open questions and challenges to grapple with, from refining the evaluation framework itself to exploring its applications across different domains.